Bellangelo/Git-Worktree-Proxy/README.md

 <br/>

 # Roadmap
+- Abstract Settings controller from the rest of the controllers by using a constructor.
 - Run git command through special query parameters.
 - Better error validation of commands.
 - Add hooks to add extra functionality through "plugins".